Mike-Mao/livewatcher/README.md

 [root@mao livewatcher]# ./watch.py -p ./sample/sample --addr2line
 ```

 ### livewatcher.stp

 At the beginning of the code,  there are two macro definitions:

 `STAP_USE_PTRACE_PEEKUSR`    It could be 0 or 1.
 When it is 1,  `livewatcher.stp` uses  `stap_arch_ptrace` and `get_user` to read the value of debug registers.
 Otherwise,  `livewatcher.stp` uses different code for diffrent kernel version to do this.
 This may cause compatibility issues.
 It is recommended to set it to 1.

- `STAP_USE_DO_TKILL`   It could be 0 、1 or 2.
-After setting a breakpoint,  `livewatcher.stp`  needs to synchronize it to all other threads.
-When it is 0,  `livewatcher.stp ` sets the debug register directly.
-When it is 1, `livewatcher.stp `  uses `stap_do_tkill` to send `SIGUSR1` to threads and the signal handle synchronizes  the breakpoint.
-When it is 2,  `livewatcher.stp`  sends `SIGUSR1` if the thread is running.
+ `STAP_SYNC_HWBP`   After setting a breakpoint,  `livewatcher.stp`  needs to synchronize it to all other threads.
+It sets the debug register directly for the threads which runs on the current CPU.
+There are several methords to do it with the threads which run on other CPUs.

+- `LW_SYNC_DIRECT`  set the debug register directly.
+- `LW_SYNC_SIGALL`  send SIGUSR1 to threads which runs on other CPUs and set debug registers in the signal handler.
+- `LW_SYNC_LOCKRQ`   lock the runqueue and set the debug register directly if the thread is not running, or send `SIGUSR1 `
+- `LW_SYNC_SIGRUN`   set the debug register directly if the thread is not runable, or send `SIGUSR1 `
+- `LW_SYNC_SINGLESTEP`  set `EFLAGS` to raise `SIGTRAP` , set debug registers  and reset `EFLAGS`  in the signal handler

 `livewatcher.stp`  creates several  files in procfs after it starts.